-- S q9a This school provides guidance for the application process for high school. - S q9b This school educates families about the application/enrollment process for high school.
+- S q57 This school provides guidance for the application process for high school. - S q58 This school educates families about the application/enrollment process for high school. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree

 If you are a student in grades 9-12, ANSWER this question.
 How much do YOU agree with the following statements?
 Adults at this school (including teachers, administrators, counselors, and the principal)...